 Once again, the dividend payout ratio checks out fine at less that 50% of free cash flow.
 The dividend appears safe in my estimation.

 A lower dividend payout ratio is generally better.
 It shows the company has ample room to raise the dividend in coming years.
 Or, withstand an earnings drop with out having to reduce the dividend.

 Knowing a company's credit rating is important.
 Furthermore, it is critical when a company needs to borrow money to fund its operations.
 Finally, a corporation's credit rating is similar to how your personal credit score works.
 Most noteworthy, higher ratings mean lower risk to those who lend the company money.
 Also higher ratings mean lenders will likely get their loans paid back.

-Above all, we are not lenders here at Dividends Diversify, we are dividend stock investors.
+Above all, we are not lenders here at Dividends Diversify, we are Becton Dickinson stock investors.
 However, it never hurts to check out a company's credit worthiness.

 Most noteworthy, BD has a credit rating that indicates moderate to substantial credit risk.
 The ratings are provided by two of the big rating agencies: Moody's (Ba1) and S&P (BBB) as indicated in the chart above.